 You could also use paper muffin cupcake liners, like I did in this recipe.
 Although it may look pretty, it wasn’t so easy to get the cupcakes out of the paper liner.
 If you are using oil in this recipe, this might go way easier.
 But hey, why use paper when you can use a reusable option, right? ( these paper cupcake liners were gifted to me).

 These zucchini muffins are so delicious!
 They are perfect for a snack, when on the-go, in the office or to pop in the lunch boxes of your kids.

-These healthy zucchini muffins are the best (if I say so myself)!
-They are sweetened with date syrup, vegan, oil-free and gluten-free.
+These healthy zucchini muffins are sweetened with date syrup, vegan, oil-free and gluten-free.
 These muffins are made with zucchini, yes a vegetable, but so super delicious and fluffy.